Outsourcing and Offshoring – why is it so important?

-Through an outsourcing strategy, companies are now able to focus on growth oriented activities.
-By outsourcing more labor-intensive functions, they can allow their local resources, who are paid a premium, to focus on value-adding tasks and objectives.
+Through an outsourcing strategy, companies are now able to focus on growth-oriented activities.
+By outsourcing more labour-intensive functions, they can allow their local resources, who are paid a premium, to focus on value-adding tasks and objectives.

-Overall, outsourcing is the perfect strategy for companies that want to leverage the processes of an already established third party provider.
-The immediate availability of manpower and resources helps them put focus on labor-intensive tasks, making it possible to focus on primary objectives.
+Overall, outsourcing is the perfect strategy for companies that want to leverage the processes of an already established third-party provider.
+The immediate availability of manpower and resources helps them put focus on labour-intensive tasks, making it possible to focus on primary objectives.